WebSocket Communication Protocol

 Listen

-- Indicates client starts or stops audio listening.
+- Indicates that the client is starting or stopping audio listening.

 - Common fields: